rtfisher/summerschool_lectures/README.md

 ## Notes on Using Docker:

 0. You may see an error message 'error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out: `" '.
-To fix this, simply edit the line storing your Docker credebtuak preference in ~/.docker/config.json, changing "credsStore" to "credStore":
+To fix this, simply edit the line storing your Docker credential preference in ~/.docker/config.json, changing "credsStore" to "credStore":

 ```
     "credStore": "desktop",